Top facebook2x Top phone2x 02392 360089 Top webcam2x Webcam Top search2x Basket Login Join

 I then got into sailing yachts and worked as a RYA cruising instructor.

 I joined LOSSC in 2023 and have only been sailing the Solution this season.
-There's a small but active fleet that I'd like to see continue to grow.
+There's a small - now 10 - but active fleet that I'd like to see continue to grow.

-NOVICE CLASS CAPTAIN - CLAIRE DARCH
+DEVELOPEMENT CLASS CAPTAIN - CLAIRE DARCH

 I started learning to sail when my son was 10 years old.
 I didn't think it was fair that he was having all the fun so I joined in, that was 17 years ago!